Bruce Springsteen facing drunken driving charges in New Jersey

 HIGHLANDS, N.J. - Legendary singer/songwriter Bruce Springsteen is facing some legal trouble after police caught him driving while intoxicated in New Jersey.

-Springsteen, 71, was arrested on Nov.
+Officials confirmed Wednesday that Springsteen, 71, was arrested on Nov.
 14 in a national park in his home state of New Jersey.
 The musician received citations for reckless driving, driving while under the influence and consumption of alcohol in a closed area.

 ABC News reports Springsteen's publicist has not yet responded with a statement.
 A spokesperson says Springsteen was "Cooperative throughout the process."